annefou/carpentry-UiO-docs/intro.rst

 We are a group of volunteers from the University of Oslo and beyond.
 With support from the University of Oslo Library, we offer to PhD students, researchers and others at UiO, and beyond:

 - foundational coding and data science skills workshops from `Software Carpentry <http://software-carpentry.org/lessons>`_ and `Data Carpentry <http://datacarpentry.org/lessons>`_
-- `Study Group events <https://uio-carpentry.github.io/studyGroup>`_ to dedicated to open and reproducible science, knowledge sharing, re-enforcing learning or discussing new subjects for future workshops/lesson development
+- `Study Group events <https://uio-carpentry.github.io/studyGroup>`_ dedicated to open and reproducible science, knowledge sharing, re-enforcing learning or discussing new subjects for future workshops/lesson development
-- educational development and networking opportunities with the possibility to become Certified Carpentries instructor and/or Carpentries Instructor Trainer
+- educational development and networking opportunities with the possibility to become Certified Carpentries Instructor and/or Carpentries Instructor Trainer

 Our activity and community is open to any member of the UiO community including staff, faculty, and students, paid, and volunteer.
-We believe the Carpentries’ teaching methods are efficient and can speed up take up toward the adoption of Open Science at UiO.
+We believe the Carpentries’ teaching methods are efficient and can speed up take-up toward the adoption of Open Science at UiO.

 Check out the `Carpentry@UiO Charter <charter.rst>`_.